 But for some people, that to-do list for back to school can be more challenging, for students and their parents.
-For some, researching schools and curriculums on the web, communicating with instructors, and interacting with learning management systems, and taking tests are not so easy.
+For some, researching schools and curriculums on the web, communicating with instructors, and interacting with online learning systems, and taking tests are not so easy.

 People with disabilities make up as much as 25% of the US population, and up to 22% in Canada.
 For some, the biggest issue is physical access – the need for ramps, elevators, and automatic doors.
 For others, accessibility barriers to electronic information needed to participate in education are the largest obstacles.

 Every educational institute has a website now.
 It shows where the school is located, how to contact staff members, course outlines, and many other resources.

 It’s vital that these websites be accessible for people using assistive technology.
 Web pages need to be screen reader–friendly.
 Videos require captions, transcripts, and audio descriptions.
 Digital documents found within the websites need to be formatted correctly so people using assistive technology can navigate, understand, and use the information on a variety of browsers and with a variety of tools.
 Accessibility features also improve the behavior of websites using mobile access as well.

 “Some websites aren’t accessible with screen readers, which are software programs on computers that make them usable for people who are blind.
 I’m not a technology person, so I have no idea why they don’t work, they just don’t.
 My computer just doesn’t read the appropriate content for some websites.”
 Comments of Gabriella Drago, a blind student.